skiffos/SkiffOS/README.md

 ## Configuration

-SkiffOS can be configured dynamically with files in the "persist" partition.
+SkiffOS can also be configured with files in the "persist" partition.

 ### Hostname